ebzzry/ebzzry.github.io/en/fkd/fallacies.md

 > “Since you can’t prove the inexistence of a large cockroach that defecates stars and lives exactly
 > 100,000 light-years away from where I’m facing right now, it must exist.”

-Instead of providing evidence to his own claims, person A shifts the burden of providing proof to person B. Since there are no physical ways for person B to prove that the claims of person A is invalid, person A presumes that his claims must be true.
+Instead of providing evidence to their own claims, person A shifts the burden of providing proof to person B. Since there are no physical ways for person B to prove that the claims of person A is invalid, person A presumes that their claims must be true.

 <a name="slippery"></a> Slippery slope